deyemiobaa/tailwindcss_custom_form_validation/README.md

 ## Preventing Form Submission

 To prevent the form from being submitted when the fields are empty or invalid, we will be using the `group` class on the form.
-Simalar to the `peer` class, the `group` class allows us to style an element based on the state of the parent element.
+Similar to the `peer` class, the `group` class allows us to style an element based on the state of the parent element.

 Since the input fields are nested inside the form, when any of the input fields are invalid, the form will be invalid.
 We can use this to disable the button and prevent the form from being submitted.